hturnbull93/bank/README.md

 - Added an if else statement to check if the item passed is a string, if so puts it, else it is an array to join with new lines and puts that

+Refactored to use a ternary operator.

+- Injected the new Printer class into the Account class with keyword argument to `initialize`.
+- `@printer` is assigned with a new instance of the injected printer.
+- Reworked `statement` to print using `@printer.print`

 <!-- Links -->